The Emotional Horsemanship Team

-Read below to get to know my horses, and my gradually expanding herd.
+Read below to get to know the EH horses, and the gradually expanding herd.

 Sureño de Centurion

 For four years I have kept my eyes peeled for a young horse.
 There have been a many lovely young horses I have optioned and came close many times to making a decision.
 But the timing was off, or the situation didn't feel right.

 Easter 2022 everything aligned.
 A student and friend of mine Cara, living with her family in Girona, Spain, breeds American Quarter Horses only a couple a year and her personal mare gave birth to a wonderful colt on 10-4-2022.
 I got in contact and we made an agreement.
 Anoki is now reserved to join my team!